 The property of PDL combined with another eIDAS trust service provides a new level of security for the other trust services.

 The provision of a single PDL based ledger supporting information from multiple trust services service can further significantly enhance the security of those trust service.
 In particular, when applied to trust services supporting digital signatures (time stamping, signature validation, certificate issuance and certificate revocation), the ability of PDL to ensure the chronological sequencing of events, persisting over a long time, in a single ledger, can significantly enhance the security of digital signatures.

-For example, events relating to the revocation of certificates can be easily related signature validation at a particular point in time.
+EXAMPLE: Events relating to the revocation of certificates can be easily related signature validation at a particular point in time.

 7.2 Challenges and Risks